codebugtools/codebug_tether/docs/example.rst

       <------------------20ms (50Hz)----------------->
                          PWM Period

-A duty cycle of 1ms might correspond to 0° rotation and a duty cycle of 2ms might correspond to 180° rotation.
+A duty cycle of 1ms will typically correspond to 0° rotation and a duty cycle of 2ms will typically correspond to 180° rotation.
 Although the precise values may differ depending on the type of servo.

 In order to drive servos from CodeBug you can call the `servo_set()` method which takes the servo index (which leg you are driving the